jianwdong/K12-STEM-Curriculum-Checklist/curriculum.md

 #### Chemical, Biological, & Motor Skills
 - [ ] Simple kitchen chemistry (mixing ingredients, observing reactions like baking soda and vinegar).
-- [ ] Introducingn the phases of elements and compounds.
+- [ ] Introducing the phases of elements and compounds.
 Example: Ice, water, steam.
 - [ ] Gross and fine motor skill development through building, drawing, and outdoor play.

 #### Computing
 - [ ] Recognizing letters and typing on the keyboard
 - [ ] Using the mouse
-- [ ]
+- [ ] Introducing the proper typing technique

 ### 🗣️ Language
 - [ ] **English:** Focus on reading and writing alphabets and numbers.